sreenivasanac/namesmith/agentic_development_docs/project_design_plan/4_prd_agent_design.md

 - LLM judge:
   - Prompted to rate memorability, pronounceability, brandability, and overall_score considering everything; asks for short rationale.
   - Chain-of-thought disabled; rationale is concise and non-sensitive.
-  - Prompt/version tracked in Langfuse; sampling params pinned.
+  - Prompt/version tracking via Langfuse is deferred; sampling params remain pinned.
+  - LiteLLM routes scoring to the requested `scoring_model`, adhering to a JSON-only response contract for deterministic parsing with integer scores (1–10).
 - Aggregation: Compute `overall_score` (e.g., weighted mean) with rubric versioning.

 5) availability_precheck (cheap heuristics)
 - Purpose: Use DNS heuristics and negative cache to avoid unnecessary paid registrar checks.
 - Inputs: `scored` (or `filtered` if skipping scoring first).
-For now mark everything as 'unknown' and proceed to next step, later we can do this optimization.
+  For now this node is skipped; the graph proceeds directly to registrar checks.
+Track this as a TODO when availability heuristics are ready.
 <!-- - Outputs: Partial `availability` results with statuses `registered` or `unknown` (never `available` here).
 - Method:
   - Async DNS lookups for A/AAAA/CNAME, NS/SOA.